 Output Classes are groupings of related or similar outputs which are aggregated for reporting purposes.
-The outputs specified in this Plan are at the output class level.
+The outputs specified on each of the activity pages (see 38 to 65) are at the output class level.

 Public Accountability

 This is a very broad service delivery activity which includes the direct costs relating to Councillors and Community Board members plus support and advice costs relating to the democratic process.